JRodrigoF/JRodrigoFlores.github.io/_pages/cv.md

 Skills
 ======

-* Data processing and data analysis of genomic data using python, perl and R
+&nbsp;&nbsp;&nbsp;&nbsp;Data processing and data analysis of genomic data using python, perl and R
-* Analytical capacity to discuss, carry on, propose new avenues, and drive research.
+&nbsp;&nbsp;&nbsp;&nbsp;Analytical capacity to discuss, carry on, propose new avenues, and drive research

 Publications